HomeDirectoriesWhat is NAP in Business Listings?

 Success Story: A Manchester dental practice increased their new patient enquiries by 45% after conducting a citation audit and fixing NAP inconsistencies across 80 directories.
 The entire process took six weeks and cost less than a single month of Google Ads.

 Your Google Business Profile (formerly Google My Business) is NAP ground zero.
-This is where Google looks first to understand your business, and it influences how your NAP appears across Google’s ecosystem.
+This is where Google looks first to understand your business, and it shapes how your NAP appears across Google’s ecosystem.

 The information in your Google Business Profile should be the gold standard for your NAP data everywhere else.
-When you update your phone number here, you need to update it everywhere else within days, not months.
+When you update your phone number here, update it everywhere else within days, not months.

-Google’s local pack—those three businesses that appear in map results—heavily favours businesses with consistent NAP data.
-Your Google Business Profile NAP must match your website and other citations perfectly to maximise your chances of appearing here.
+Google’s local pack, those three businesses that appear in map results, strongly favours businesses with consistent NAP data.
+Your Google Business Profile NAP has to match your website and other citations exactly to give you the best chance of appearing there.

-Verification plays a important role.
+Verification plays an important role.
 A verified Google Business Profile with consistent NAP information gets priority in local searches.
-But here’s the kicker: if your NAP data doesn’t match what Google finds elsewhere, verification alone won’t save you.
+But here’s the catch: if your NAP data doesn’t match what Google finds elsewhere, verification alone won’t save you.

 Regular updates keep your profile fresh and relevant.
-But remember, every change to your NAP in Google Business Profile should trigger updates across all your citations.
-It’s a bit like dominoes—one change affects everything.
+Remember, every change to your NAP in Google Business Profile should trigger updates across all your citations.
+It’s a bit like dominoes: one change affects everything.

 Let me share the horror stories and common pitfalls that plague businesses.
 These are the NAP nightmares that keep SEO consultants busy and business owners frustrated.